d-zine/Segmenting-High-Value-Customers-with-Predictive-CLV/README.md

 - There is significant spending variation between Top Spenders ($108-$1,287) vs. Occasional Buyers ($0-$15).
 - $50k-75k is the most common income range among all customers.
-- The average frequency is ~4 visits in 15 days for all quantiles.
+- The average frequency is ~4 visits in 15 days for most quantiles.
-- The Average Monetary Value increases with quantile (Top Spenders: $92 spent in 15 days).
+- The Average Monetary Value increases with quantile (Top Spenders spent $92 in 15 days).
 - The marketing offer view rate is relatively consistent, but response rate increases as customer value increases.
 - The Engaged Members and Top Spenders increased average spending from Days 16-30.